DroopyTersen/refinerdb/packages/refinerdb/README.md

   genre: ["Action", "Comedy"],
   score: { min: 7 },
 };
-let { items, refiners, itemCount, totalCount } = await refinerDB.query({
+let { items, refiners, totalCount } = await refinerDB.query({
   filter,
   sort: "released",
   sortDir: "desc",
 });

-// items will be an array of movies
+// items will be an array of movies matching the criteria
 // refiners will be an object of like
 // {
 //     "genre": [